Where computation runs

 • No remote raw-data access path in the hosted product.

-A concise list of practices Recense doesn't engage in: tracking, data sales, retained AI conversations.
+A concise list of practices Recense doesn't engage in: tracking, data sales, server-side storage of AI conversation text.

 Things absent from the product, by design.